Child & Adolescent Psychiatry Training Sites

 Odessa Brown Children's Mental Health Clinic

-This clinic is associated with the Odessa Brown Children’s Clinic (OBCC) and is affiliated with Children's Hospital.
+This clinic is associated with the Odessa Brown Children's Clinic (OBCC) and is affiliated with Children's Hospital.
 It is housed in the Central District Community Health Center that also houses a family practice clinic, an adult dental clinic, a WIC clinic and some public health services.
 The mental health clinic serves children who receive pediatric and/or dental services in the same building or who are referred from other SCH clinics, as well as children from all over King County referred by private pediatricians, family practitioners or other clinics.
 The clinic serves an ethnically, culturally and socio-economically diverse clientele.
 Special programs focus on treating children with ADHD and teaching Parent-Child Interaction Therapy.
+The current Child Psychiatry rotation is for 2 trainees to each provide care for one half-day per week.

 Harborview Medical Center (HMC)

 Harborview Medical Center's Pediatric Clinic, with 8,400 visits per year, serves a population that includes indigents without third-party coverage, the non-English speaking poor, children in foster care, and many recent immigrants to the state of Washington.
 The current child psychiatry rotation is a half-day a week, with a focus on consultation to the HMC Pediatric Clinic.
 Patients usually are first seen by their pediatric primary care clinicians, who then coordinate with social work staff to arrange referrals to the child psychiatry attending and resident.
 The subsequent child psychiatry evaluations typically include an initial assessment and treatment recommendation phase.
 Then, depending on the needs of the patient and family, either ongoing treatment is provided or the family is given information and assistance regarding referral to other community services.
 This is one of the most culturally diverse populations of the clinical sites of the Division of Child Psychiatry.
+HMC also provides integrated care for ADHD patients involving psychiatric consultation to primary care providers with the aid of a care manager.

 Asian Counseling and Referral Service (ACRS)